What is a Bed Bug?

 Bed bugs are one of the most prevalent and annoying pests known to humans.
 They are found on every continent throughout the world and are capable of surviving in a variety of extreme conditions.

-Mature bed bugs are usually between 4 to 5 mm long and 1.5-3 mm wide.
+Mature bugs are usually between 4 to 5 mm long and 1.5-3 mm wide.
 They are commonly reddish brown in color, giving them nicknames such as the ‘mahogany flat’ and the ‘crimson rambler’.
-Young bed bugs, known as nymphs, are transparent and develop their color over a five-part period of maturing.
+Young bugs, known as nymphs, are transparent and develop their color over a five-part period of maturing.

 Nymphs shed their outer shell five times before they are considered mature in a process that usually takes about 40 days to complete.
 However, depending on the living conditions, the process can be much shorter or much longer.
 Nymphs in their first stage of life are only about 1 mm in length.

-Bed Bug Physical Make Up
+Physical Make Up

-Bed bugs can also be identified by their strong smell.
+They can also be identified by their strong smell.
 The smell is caused by oil the bugs emit, and has been described in various ways.
 Most commonly, however, the smell has been described as being similar to cilantro, coriander and various nuts, including almonds.
 When frightened, the oil smells similar to ripe raspberries.

-Where Can Bed Bugs Be Found?
+Where Can They Be Found?

 They Can Hide Anywhere

-Bed bugs crawl across household surfaces and can crawl up to 500 feet to reach a host.
+These bugs crawl across household surfaces and can crawl up to 500 feet to reach a host.
 They cannot move very quickly, but can be impossible to detect and only travel at night.

 Furniture and Bedding

-How Do Bed Bugs Reproduce?
+How Do They Reproduce?

 Building Up Resistance

-What Are the Signs of a Bed Bug Infestation?
+What Are the Signs of an Infestation?

-Symptoms of Bed Bug Infestation and Bed Bug Bites
+Symptoms of an Infestation and Bites

-Bed bug bites can range in severity.
+The bites can range in severity.
 For many people, the bites are small and may even go unnoticed.
 However, they can cause severe skin reactions including welts and swelling.

 Difficult to Diagnose

-How can bed bug bites be treated?
+How can bites be treated?

-Finding Relief from Bed Bug Bites
+Finding Relief from Bites

 Those suffering from itching and other irritation might find relief in cortisone cream or calamine lotion.